- Optimizely Web Experimentation

-Unblock the redirect.
-By default, when you set a redirect, Optimizely Experimentation blocks other redirects for 5 seconds so that you will not cause an infinite loop of redirects.
-Click to learn about unblocking the redirect.
+- Unblock the redirect – By default, when you set a redirect, Optimizely Experimentation blocks other redirects for 5 seconds to prevent an infinite loop of redirects.
+Learn more about unblocking the redirect.

 Having the Snippet as high in the

-- No, Optimizely redirects will hide the body of the original page using CSS, so there will be no flashing/flickering
+No, Optimizely redirects hides the body of the original page using CSS to prevent flashing/flickering.

-- No, because of window.location.replace(), so Back cannot bring the user back to the original homepage.
+No, window.location.replace() prevents bringing the user back to the original homepage.

-- Canonical <link> tag.
-You should add a link tag to the head of your page, which tells Google that the canonical version of the page lives at a different URL.
-We provide some details on that here.
+- Canonical <link> tag – You should add a link tag to the head of your page, which tells Google that the canonical version of the page lives at a different URL.

-- Robots.txt entry.
-Search engines that respect this convention will skip over URLs that follow the disallow directive - Robots documentation here.
+- Robots.txt entry – Search engines that respect this convention skip over URLs that follow the disallow directive - Robots.

-If you have client-side analytics tools in place and want to make sure that the data being transmitted to those systems is useful.
+If you have client-side analytics tools in place, ensure that the transmitted data to those systems is useful.
 On the post-redirect (variant) page, the document.referrer is the pre-redirect page URL, which is not very useful.
 Sometimes, you may want to report that the true referrer was the document.referrer of the pre-redirect page.